alexa-samples/skill-sample-nodejs-decision-tree/instructions/test-using-simulator.md

 3. Enable Testing by activating the **Test is enabled for this skill** slider.
 It should be underneath the top navigation menu.

 4. To validate that your skill is working as expected, invoke your skill from the **Alexa Simulator**.
 You can either type or click and hold the mic from the input box to use your voice.
-	1. **Type** "Open" followed by the invocation name you gave your skill in [Step 1](./configure-skill.md).
-For example, "Open Decision Tree".
+	1. **Type** "Open" followed by the invocation name you gave your skill previously.
+For example, "open decision tree".
 	2. **Use your voice** by clicking and holding the mic on the side panel and saying "Open" followed by the invocation name you gave your skill.
 	3. **If you've forgotten the invocation name** for your skill, revisit the **Build** panel on the top navigation menu and select Invocation from the sidebar to review it.